sparks-baird/mat_discover/README.md

 - `pytest` is used for testing
 - `numba` is used to accelerate the Wasserstein distance matrix computations via CPU or GPU

-Note that when using a `conda` environment (recommended), it's important to open VS Code by opening an Anaconda command prompt and entering the command `code` until the VS Code devs fix some of the issues associated with opening it normally.
+Note that when using a `conda` environment (recommended), I think you may avoid future issues by opening VS Code via an Anaconda command prompt and entering the command `code` (at least until the VS Code devs fix some of the issues associated with opening it "normally").

+## Bugs, Questions, and Suggestions
+If you find a bug or have suggestions for documentation please [open an issue](https://github.com/sparks-baird/mat_discover/issues/new/choose).
+If you're reporting a bug, please include a simplified reproducer.
+If you have questions, have feature suggestions/requests, or are interested in extending/improving `mat_discover` and would like to discuss, please use the Discussions tab and use the appropriate category ("Ideas", "Q&A", etc.).
+Pull requests are welcome and encouraged.

 <!---
 Recommended installation through `pip` with python 3.7.